-- 270 assess temporal variability using the inter-member spread involves weaker assumptions than calculating the residual temporal variability from detrended time series."
-(Leduc et al., 2019, p.
-681), based on the study by Nikiéma et al. (2018).
-A recent publication by Wang et al. (2019) even concludes that the IMV of winter sea level pressure over Eurasia in a SMILE is driven by the same mechanisms as observed IAV via an EOF analysis.
-Another example is the analysis of seasonal mean and heavy precipitation in Europe where long-term variations are small compared to the IAV in the RACMO ensemble (Aalbers et al., 2018).
-A comparison - of IAV and IMV in each ensemble is carried out by comparing the means and standard deviations of these two variability metrics calculated over different dimensions of the ensemble data.
-The IAV is calculated for each member during a 30-year reference period (1980-2009) and three future periods.
-The mean and standard deviation of these 50/21/16 values is calculated for IAV.
-The IMV is calculated for each of the 30 years of the respective period between the 50/21/16 members, leading to a mean and standard deviation, calculated from these 30 values.
-The mean and standard deviation of IAV and IMV are indeed very similar for all indicators, periods - and regions (exemplary shown for winter temperature in Figure 7).
+21 and 16 members, leading to a mean and standard deviation, calculated from these 30 values.
+The mean and standard deviation of IAV and IMV are indeed very similar for all indicators, periods and regions (exemplarily shown for winter temperature in Fig. 7).
 Especially the similarity in future changes suggests a similar response to external forcing for the two variability metrics IAV and IMV.
 The IMV has the advantage that it is insensitive to inflation effects of the variability due to an existing trend and forced effects like cooling after volcanic eruptions for example.
 However, although IAV and IMV seem to be similar in many cases (see also literature above), they can potentially also differ under special circumstances in the external forcing like volcanic eruptions.
-Note that according to our results IMV is always slightly larger than - IAV.
+Note that according to our results IMV is always slightly larger than IAV.
 This may be caused by two factors.
-First, detrending the time series is more likely to remove than to add some of the variability, and affects only IAV.
-Second, also without detrending the data, in the presence of low-frequency variability, IAV is likely smaller than IMV, which has no auto-correlation in the underlying data.
+First, detrending the time series is more likely to remove than to add some of the variability, and it affects only IAV.
+Second, also without detrending the data, in the presence of lowfrequency variability, IAV is likely smaller than IMV, which has no auto-correlation in the underlying data.
 For the variables considered here, differences are small though, implying that the low-frequency variability is indeed small compared to the high-frequency variability.

-Given the similarity of IAV and IMV, the third approach pools together the annual anomalies from the EM from all members for a

-290 given 30-year period (30 times the ensemble size, e.g. 30x21 values for CCLM).
+Given the similarity of IAV and IMV, the third approach pools together the annual anomalies from the EM from all members for a given 30-year period (30 times the ensemble size, e.g., 30×21 values for CCLM).
 It is therefore a mixture of IAV and IMV, enabling a more robust BF test result for changes in variance by a larger sample size.

-While the interpretation of temperature based indicators is always based on absolute anomalies from the EM, it can be useful to look at both absolute and relative anomalies from the EM for precipitation based indicators (in contrast to the previous evaluation against E-OBS, where they were only absolute anomalies).
-Relative anomalies thus give information on how much the standard

-295 deviation changes with respect to changes in the EM.
-For example, a stable IMV in absolute terms will result in a decrease of the relative IMV when the EM increases.
+While the interpretation of temperature-based indicators is always based on absolute anomalies from the EM, it can be useful to look at both absolute and relative anomalies from the EM for precipitation-based indicators (in contrast to the previous evaluation against E-OBS, where they were only absolute anomalies).
+Relative anomalies thus give information on how much the standard deviation changes with respect to changes in the EM.
+For example, a stable IMV in absolute terms will result in a decrease in the relative IMV when the EM increases.
 Increasing relative IMV, together with an increasing EM on the other hand means that the internal variability is increasing even more than the mean.